-If your diamond jewelry seems to attract dirt daily, more frequent cleaning can help prevent buildup.
+If your diamond jewellery seems to attract dirt daily, more frequent cleaning can help prevent buildup.
 Water with a tiny bit of mild dish soap can prove an effective cleaning strategy for mild oil and dirt removal.

-Of course, whenever you clean your jewelry around a water source, be sure to close the drain before beginning.
+Of course, whenever you clean your jewellery around a water source, be sure to close the drain before beginning.
 Using a small dish or container is also a good idea for soaking and washing your diamonds.